-Source: U.S. Department of Commerce, Census Bureau. http://www.census.gov/dataviz/visualizations/039/508.php abut the Great Lakes).
-In 2010 coastal population density was 319 persons per square mile, compared to just 61 persons per square mile in inland areas.
+Source: U.S. Department of Commerce, Census Bureau: www.census.gov/dataviz/visualizations/039/508.php.

+According to the National Oceanic and Atmospheric Administration's (NOAA) State of the Coast report, in 2010, 52 percent of the nation's total population-some 163.8 million people-were living in coastal counties (including those that abut the Great Lakes).6 In 2010 coastal population density was 319 persons per square mile, compared to just 61 persons per square mile in inland areas.
 Between 1970 and 2010, the population of U.S. coastal counties grew by 50.9 million people, or 45 percent.